Official: Gas leaks around 1/3 of Denmark’s CO2 emissions

 “As long as there is gas, it dangerous to be there,” Böttzauw said, declining to say when experts would be able to go down and see the pipes, which he said was made of 12-centimeter (5-inch) thick steel coated with concrete.
 They lie on the seabed between 70 and 90 meters (230 feet and 295 feet) deep.

 The leaks all were in international waters.
-Two are within the Danish exclusive economic zone while the third is in the Swedish equivalent.
+Two were within the Danish exclusive economic zone while the third is in the Swedish equivalent.

 Whittle reported from Portland, Maine.